boatman-27/wordle/README.md

   - `In Progress`: Active gameplay.
   - `Won`: The user guesses the word correctly.
   - `Lost`: The user exhausts all attempts.
-- **Responsive Design**: Optimized for both desktop and mobile screens.
 - **Error Handling**: Invalid inputs are gracefully handled.

 ## Installation